rdwatters/ryan-at-confab/content/post/day-1.md

 ## Favorite Quotes of the Day

+> Taxonomy is the *only* way to auto-magically get content together and to define relationships between content. &mdash; Meghan Casey

 > Everyone wants to think they are a beautiful and unique snowflake, but we don't work in an industry of beautiful and unique snowflakes; we work in an industry of standards.
-We focus too much on what *can* be done rather than what *should* be done. - Corey Vilhauer
+We focus too much on what *can* be done rather than what *should* be done. &mdash; Corey Vilhauer

-> Just as we make assumptions that other people have the same level of language understanding, developers assume that everyone has their same level of technical understanding. *NEVER LET YOUR DEVELOPERS CREATE CMS DOCUMENTATION FOR CMS USERS.* - Corey Vilhauer
+> Just as we make assumptions that other people have the same level of language understanding, developers assume that everyone has their same level of technical understanding. *NEVER LET YOUR DEVELOPERS CREATE CMS DOCUMENTATION FOR CMS USERS.* &mdash; Corey Vilhauer